raoulg/MADS-MachineLearning-course/references/codestyle/03_dependencies_management.md

 1. [Manage Dependencies](https://pdm.fming.dev/latest/usage/dependency/)
 1. [Working with Virtual Environments](https://pdm.fming.dev/latest/usage/venv/)

-For a bit more advanced, but useful information, you can check out [which variables you can specify in `pyproject.toml`](https://pdm.fming.dev/latest/reference/pep621/) and what [commands you can use with PDM](https://pdm.fming.dev/latest/reference/cli/).
+For a bit more advanced, but useful information, you can check out [which variables you can specify in `pyproject.toml`](https://pdm.fming.dev/latest/reference/pep621/).